royaniv/royaniv.github.io/README.md

 ---

-🐍 I am taking the Python programming course to further my skills and hopefully utilize the skills I learn in future work.
+🐍 I am taking the Python programming course to further my skills and hopefully utilize the skills I learn in future work. and maybe assist me if I go back to studying for a PhD.

 ---